 The Festival of Marie-Galante receives each year during the long weekend of Pentecost, artists who make music their living here.

 Once again, this year the program displays the promotion of our cultural heritage, the need to perpetuate the transmission of our savoir-faire.
 In this respect the Organisation Comettee of Terre de Blues Festival decided to honour the cornerstone, the center and the root of our West Indian society: women.

 For its 19th edition, the Festival of Marie-Galante, Terre de Blues celebrates "Fanm doubout"

-« Fanm Doubout » aka « Fanm Potomitan » is often depicted as the center of a family, the one that raises, the one that takes decisions and accepts her responsibilities.
+« Fanm Doubout » aka « Fanm Potomitan » is often depicted as the center of a family, the one that raises, the one that takes decisions and